 The following tutorial demonstrates how to turn on and off the notifications on a head mounted display when you’re using a version of the Windows 10 operating system.

-How to Turn On/Off Notifications on Head Mounted Display in Windows 10
+How to Show Notifications on Head Mounted Display in Windows 10

 The Settings application has many settings available for mixed reality, but they aren’t always located within the Mixed Reality icon.
 The head mounted display setting is found under the Notifications and Actions from the System icon.
 Here is how to find it: